 First, focus on the platforms your customers use.
 If you aren’t sure, survey them: if only one in 100 of your customers uses WhatsApp, you probably don’t need a dedicated service manager for that channel.

-Second, invest in an online help desk tool.
+Second, invest in an online help desk tool or virtual call center software.
 Consolidating all those messages into a single spot makes them more manageable, even if the volume of outreach is the same.

 2. Personalization matters more.